 5.P.
 Key Issue #P: Voice Services for 6G

-This Key Issue will investigate how to support voice services for the 6G system (using 5GS as the starting point for discussion) – the following aspects will be studied:
+This Key Issue will investigate how to support voice services for the 6G system (referring to the mechanisms used in 5GS to support voice services as the starting point for discussion) – the following aspects will be studied:

 P-1.
 How a UE supporting 6G RAN selects and connects to a network for voice service.